MQ-software-carpentry/statistics-with-r/_episodes_rmd/06-bayesian-statistics.Rmd

 $$P(h|d)=\frac{P(d|h)\cdot P(h)}{P(d)}$$

-This formula is known as Bayes’ rule.
+This formula is known as Bayes' rule.
 It describes how a learner starts out with prior beliefs about the plausibility of different hypotheses, and tells you how those beliefs should be revised in the face of data.
 In the Bayesian paradigm, all statistical inference flows from this one simple rule.

 #### Bayesian hypothesis tests

 The Bayesian approach to hypothesis testing is  simple.
 Using a setting that is closely analogous to the classical approach.
 There are two hypotheses that we want to compare, a null hypothesis  $h_0$ and an alternative hypothesis $h_1$.
 Prior to running the experiment we have some beliefs
 $P(h)$ about which hypotheses are true.
 We run an experiment and obtain data $d$.
 Unlike frequentist statistics, Bayesian statistics does allow us to talk about the probability that the null hypothesis is true.
-Better yet, it allows us to calculate the posterior probability of the null hypothesis, using Bayes’ rule:
+Better yet, it allows us to calculate the posterior probability of the null hypothesis, using Bayes' rule:

 $$P(h_0|d)=\frac{P(d|h_0)\cdot P(h_0)}{P(d)}$$